adamcreeves/Weekend-Society-Music-company-website-reactjs/README.md

 # WeekendSocietyMusic.com

-This the company website for [The Weekend Society](https://weekendsocietymusic.com) built by me, Adam Reeves.
+This is the company website for [The Weekend Society](https://weekendsocietymusic.com) built by me, Adam Reeves.

 This website was built using ReactJS which includes JavaScript, Html, and CSS.